Sensing-Dev/doc/docs/tutorials/cpp/save-gendc.md

 b.with_bb_module("ion-bb");
 ```

-As the succeesind BB of the sensor data acquisision BB, we connect binarysaver BB so that we have the flow 1.
-Acquire data then 2.
+As the succeeding building block (BB) after the sensor data acquisition BB, we connect the binarysaver BB to establish the flow: 1.
+Acquire data, then 2.
 Save data in the pipeline.

-The actual BB depends on what type of sensor data you use.
-In this tutorial, we introduce the example how to save GenDC data.
+The specific building block (BB) utilized depends on the type of sensor data being used.
+In this tutorial, we present an example demonstrating how to save GenDC data.

 |           | Data Acquisition BB                            | Binary saver BB                                  |
 |-----------|------------------------------------------------|--------------------------------------------------|
 | GenDC     | image_io_u3v_gendc                             | image_io_u3v_binary_gendc_saver                  |
 | non-GenDC | image_io_u3v_cameraN_u&ltbyte-depth&gtx<dim&gt | image_io_binarysaver_u&ltbyte-depth&gtx&ltdim&gt |

-Now, we add two BBs to our pipeline `b`.
-The second BB `image_io_u3v_binary_gendc_saver` requires 3 input for BB's port: GenDC data, Device Information, and PayloadSize.
+We are now adding two BBs to our pipeline `b`.
+The second BB, `image_io_u3v_binary_gendc_saver`, requires three inputs for its ports: GenDC data, Device Information, and PayloadSize.

 ```c++
 // add the first BB to acquire data